Top 100 Trial Lawyers

 • Stealing a cellphone valued at $1,100.

-Often, prosecutors bring Grand Larceny in the Fourth Degree charges along with one or more of the following:
+Many times, the government brings charges of Grand Larceny in the 4th Degree with one or more of the following:

 • Petit Larceny – NY Penal Law § 155.25